 The next day, I went over to my mom's house to visit.
 A police detective had been there, left his card and asked that I give him a call.
 He asked me to come to the police station to answer some questions.
 I had no idea what it was about.

 At the police station, they asked me where I was on September 4.
 That had been a few months prior and I could not remember exactly where I was on that night, so that's what I told the detective.
 Then, they gave me a court order to submit hair, saliva and blood samples, which I did without a problem and without a worry.
-Some weeks later, I received a letter from my attorney, saying that I could consider the case over with and that it was obviously a black perpetrator.
+Some weeks later, I received a letter from my attorney, saying that I could consider the case over with and that it was obviously a Black person who committed the crime.
 I had never considered it a "case" to begin with, so it was very easy for me to consider it over with.
 I hardly gave it another thought and it eventually just faded from all thought.

 Months later — on May 13, 1988 — I was having dinner at my mom's house, reading the local newspaper, when I saw an article saying that I had been indicted for first-degree rape, first-degree sex offense, first-degree burglary, indecent liberties with a minor, and a lewd and lascivious act.
 I drove to the police department, but they said they had no idea what it was all about, so then I drove to the Wayne County Sheriff's office.
 There, I was taken to a basement, handcuffed to a heating pipe, and fingerprinted.
 I was taken in front of a magistrate where I pleaded my innocence to no avail and was sent to jail with no bond.
 I spent four days in jail, getting my brains beat out on several occasions, waiting for my bond hearing, which was on the following Tuesday morning.